Last updated on by Freeola Support

 MySQL is a database system which allows you to build extra functionality into your web site.
 MySQL is extremely powerful, very fast and flexible for a wide-variety of needs.
 Although only recommended for customers with some experience of online database applications, it is relatively easy to pick up.

 MySQL functionality is included with our Freeola MySQL Web Hosting service.

 This page provides some basic instructions on how to connect to your Freeola MySQL database and how to administer it using PHPMyAdmin.

-This information is for customers connecting to their VIP MySQL database from a PHP script using mysql_connect or any other Content Management System loaded onto their FTP space.
+This information is for customers connecting to their Freeola MySQL Web Hosting database from a PHP script using mysql_connect or any other Content Management System loaded onto their FTP space.

 Database Server: localhost